MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric trial

 Microsoft Fabric is provided free of charge when you sign up for the Fabric trial.
 Your use of the Microsoft Fabric trial includes access to the Fabric product workload and the resources to create and host Fabric items.
 The Fabric trial lasts for 60 days, but Microsoft can extend it, at our discretion.
+To learn how to ask for an extension, see [xxx](y).

 With a Fabric trial, you get the following features:

-* Full access to all of the Fabric workloads and features.
+* [F64 F SKU subscription](../enterprise/licenses.md#microsoft-fabric-license-types) with full access to all of the Fabric workloads and features.

 * OneLake storage up to 1 TB.

-* One trial capacity per request.
+* One trial capacity per trial.
 Additional trial capacities can be requested until a maximum, set by Microsoft, is met.
 The person making the request becomes the Capacity administrator for that capacity.

 * The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.